 Continuous efforts are made throughout the year to recognize employees who make an extra effort to contribute to the success of the District.
-Employees are recognized at board meetings, in the District newsletter, and through special events and activities.
-Recognition and appreciation activities include the Teacher of the Year Gala, Salute to Service Banquet, Support Staff Recognition Program, Superintendent Service Awards, and PTA luncheons.
+Employees are recognized at board meetings, in District communications channels and through special events and activities.
+Recognition and appreciation activities may include the Teacher of the Year Gala, Salute to Service Banquet and the Superintendent 100 support staff recognition program.